Opinion | At Biden’s presser, bad questions adopt a right-wing frame

 After all, no reporter asked whether Biden is unwinding previous policies too slowly.
 What’s ironic is that this line of questioning would constitute another actual way to hold Biden accountable — that is, to the goal that he himself has set for himself and the country.

 No one asked why Biden hasn’t lifted the public health ban for adults and most families, which seems unjustifiable.
-No one asked what the time frame is on that, and why.
+No one asked what the time frame is on that.
 No one asked why he hasn’t yet honored his promise to raise the cap on refugees.
 Why didn’t anyone ask those questions?